alf-p-steinbach/Learn-programming-with-C---in-Windows/parts/chapter 01.md

 Here the `#include` drags in a declaration of the console-oriented `puts` instruction, informing the C++ tools that that instruction does exist.

-After using the tools to create a corresponding executable file “console-hello.exe”, the base name of that executable file, “console-hello”, can be used as a command to run it:
+After using the tools to create a corresponding executable file “text-hello.exe”, the base name of that executable file, text-hello”, can be used as a command to run it:

 <img src="chapter 01/images/sshot-text-hello.annotated.png" width="66%">